What is herpangina?

 What is the treatment for herpangina?

-Specific treatment for herpangina will be determined by your child's doctor based on:
+Specific treatment for herpangina will be discussed with you by your child's healthcare

 Your child's age, overall health, and medical history

 Extent of the disease